 I have to say, I was a bit skeptical as first to spend the night with some total strangers on a tiny boat, because I’ve never done a similar cruise before.
 That’s why I only booked the two night trip, actually.
 But in the end, I was really sad, I didn’t book the extra night – because our little boat gang was really amazing.
 Thanks to Alex and Maria, two exceptionally well prepared British girls with a never-ending stock on good gin, we even got through the obligatory karaoke evening on board and enjoyed the rest of the evening on deck gazing into the stars over Halong Bay.

-You can book tours to Halong Bay from almost any hotel, hostel or travel agency.
+You can book tours from Hanoi to Halong Bay from almost any hotel, hostel or travel agency.
 Or you can book online in advance here:

 DSGVO-Hinweis/GDPR notice: The Happy Jetlagger verwendet Cookies, um Funktionen für soziale Medien anbieten zu können und die Zugriffe auf die Website zu analysieren.
 Außerdem werden evtl.
 Informationen zur Verwendung der Website an Partner für soziale Medien, Werbung und Analysen weitergegeben.
 Diese Partner führen diese Informationen mitunter mit weiteren Daten zusammen, die Du Ihnen bereitgestellt hast oder die sie im Rahmen Ihrer Nutzung der Dienste gesammelt haben.
 Mehr Infos in der Datenschutzerklärung.OKZur Datenschutzerklärung